zeroSteiner/reflective-polymorphism/README.md

 *dwSize* \[in\]
 > Size of the blob returned by ReflectiveUnloader

+## Proof of Concept
+The proof of concept included in the project is the `Main.c` file.
+This can be compiled into a `ReflectiveUnloader.dll` which is compartible with [Reflective DLL Injection][1].
+The resulting executable can then be injected into an arbitrary process (assuming premissions and architecture constraints are met) with the [inject.exe][4] utility.
+Take note of the hash of the DLL file before proceeding.
+See the [releases page][5] for pre-built binaries.

+Once the DLL is injected into a process, it will display a message box.
+This is used to present the user with an opportunity to delete the original DLL from disk.
+After the message box is closed, a new and identical copy will be written to `%USERPROFILE%\\Desktop\\ReflectiveUnloader.dll`.

+Finally the user can compare the hashes of the two files to determine that they are identical.

 ## License
 This project is released under the BSD 3-clause license, for more details see the [LICENSE][license-url] file.